The 54th Regiment Massachusetts Volunteer Infantry Plaza

 County and Mill Streets

-Initiated in 1822, this first church was built in 1842, but destroyed by fire in the 1850’s.
+This first church was initiated in 1822 and built in 1842, but destroyed by fire in the 1850’s.
 After rebuilding, the church remained on Kempton Street until 1973 when it was purchased and demolished by the Redevelopment Authority.
 It is now housed in the former Christian Science Church building.
 The New England Conference was formed in this church.
 Several pastors of this church have become Bishops in this Sect.
 In the basement of this church is a mural depicting the history of the A.M.E.
 Church in America.

 (Former) Second Baptist Church